BcnChsBrgr/remove_duplicates_array/README.md

 will make the inputs returning as a array

 `toString()`
-will return the array as string, like A,B,C,D
+will return the array as string, like 'A,B,C,D'

 ```javascript
 const removeArrayDuplicate = require("@hinng/remove_duplicates_array");